Fintech

 Top countries and cities

 The US has been the leading VC market for fintech, notably followed by the UK, which pushes above its weight, and India.
-France, Singapore and Indonesia have been the fastest-growing countries in the last 12 and 24 months.
+All countries have been experiencing a declining growth in the past years.

-London surpassed the Bay Area to gain the top spot in 2022, and NYC comes a close third.
+While London surpassed the Bay Area to gain the top spot in 2022, the Bay Area comes back on top this year.
+NYC comes a close third.

 Top 100 fintech startups to watch ranked by Dealroom signal.